IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 - What does the user need to do differently as a result?

-Keep in mind that in most cases a project manager will notify a customer about the new release and will also need to create a customer understandable abstract from the changelog notes.
-Write changelog notes in such a way so that is easy to write an abstract that communicates to the customer what value a specific release brings to him.
+Keep in mind that in most cases a project manager will notify a customer about the new release and will also need to create a customer-understandable abstract from the changelog notes.
+Write changelog notes in such a way that is easy to write an abstract that communicates to the customer what value a specific the release brings to him.

-### Zepyhr drivers
+### Zephyr drivers

 When creating a version entry for a Zephyr driver add a section which says for which NCS version was the driver built.
-This information should be visible to the developer which is deciding which version of driver to use so that it will work with its NCS version of the project.
+This information should be visible to the developer who is deciding which version of the driver to use so that it will work with its NCS version of the project.
 Use the below template:

 ```markdown